HLA-C

-HLA-C belongs to the MHC (human = HLA) class I heavy chain receptors.
+HLA-C (Human Leukocyte Antigen-C) belongs to the MHC class I heavy chain receptors.
 The C receptor is a heterodimer consisting of a HLA-C mature gene product and β2-microglobulin.
 The mature C chain is anchored in the membrane.
 MHC Class I molecules, like HLA-C, are expressed in nearly all cells, and present small peptides to the immune system which surveys for non-self peptides.

 HLA-C is a locus on chromosome 6, which encodes for many HLA-C alleles that are Class-I MHC receptors.
 HLA-C, localized proximal to the HLA-B locus, is located on the distal end of the HLA region.
 Most HLA-C:B haplotypes are in strong linkage disequilibrium and many are as ancient as the human species itself.